venkata-naveen-varma/task-manager-app/README.md

 - "multer" for customizing the profile pic features
 - Last but not least :) "express" module for routing and http requests

 ## POSTMAN API is used for implementing and Testing this project.
-(Implementation of this project is deployed published in postman)
-> You can checkout my postman Documentation for more details regarding the implementation of the HTTP-Requests at the url: In process...  :)
+> Implementation of this project is published in postman.
+You can checkout my postman Documentation (which is Updated frequently) for more details regarding the implementation of the HTTP-Requests at the url: In process...  :)